 Sea turtles abound here.
 They are frequently seen swimming about the lagoon, munching on sea grass and limu (algae) along the rocks or just gliding freely through the water.
 On occasion you may see them resting on shore; please don’t disturb.

 If you swim you will notice a distinct temperature change in the water, caused by intrusions of colder spring water mixing with the warmer ocean water.
-This also accounts for the relative obscurity of the water as the springs stir the silt, for while vividly blue, it is not clear like the open ocean.
+This also accounts for the relative obscurity of the water as the springs stir the silt, for while vividly blue/green, it is not clear like the open ocean.

 Alternatively, it’s possible to walk from the highway along a shorter trail that leads to the north end of the bay.
 Pick up the trail just south of the 81 mile marker on Highway 19 and walk for about 20 minutes across the barren and exposed pahoehoe lava flow.